-- In order to reduce the opportunities for "hiding places" the proposed landscaping must: - a use shrubs/plants which are no higher than 1 metre adjacent to pathways. - b the type of trees proposed must have a sufficiently high canopy, when installed and fully grown, so that pedestrian vision is not impeded. - c Shrub planting to be set back min.
-1 metre from the edge of the pathway.
+In order to reduce the opportunities for "hiding places" the proposed landscaping must:

+- a use shrubs/plants which are no higher than 1 metre adjacent to pathways. - b the type of trees proposed must have a sufficiently high canopy, when installed and fully grown, so that pedestrian vision is not impeded. - c Shrub planting to be set back min. one (1) metre from the edge of the pathway.
 Groundcover planting acceptable.

-This requirement shall be reflected on the Construction Certificate plans.
+This requirement shall be reflected on the Construction Certificate plans

-11 Car parking and Access
+13 Car parking and Access

-The development shall make provision for a total of 6 residential car parking spaces, 1 visitor car parking spaces and 1 bicycle space.
+The development shall make provision for a total of 7 car parking spaces and one bicycle parking space.
 This requirement shall be reflected on the Construction Certificate plans.
 Any change in above parking numbers shown on the approved DA plans shall be dealt with via a section 4.55 modification to the development.
 The approved car parking spaces shall be maintained to the satisfaction of Council, at all times.